kdani123/CSharpBookChapter1/README.md

 Console.WriteLine: Writes the text representation of the specified value, followed by the current line terminator, to the standard output stream.
 DateTime Structure: Represents an instant in time, typically expressed as a date and time of day.
 (A structure - http://www.tutorialspoint.com/csharp/csharp_struct.htm - It helps you to make a single variable hold related data of various data types
+12. Describe the difference between C# and the .NET Framework.: C# is a programming language, .NET is a development framework that also incorporates a commercial version of C#